urjit2498/DevConnector/README.md

 # DevConnector

 > Small social network app built with the MERN stack.
-This is part of my "MERN Stack Front To Back" Udemy course

-IMPORTANT - This is from the old course.
-The latest version is at https://github.com/bradtraversy/devconnector_2.0
+IMPORTANT - The latest version is at https://github.com/urjit2498/DevConnector

 ## Quick Start